Key Takeaways:

 ‘MaXXXine’, with its expanded budget and star-studded cast – including the likes of Halsey, Lily Collins, Kevin Bacon, and more – takes its inspiration from eighties sleaze cinema.
 Despite a generous dose of gore, it appears to be more of an eighties cultural commentary rather than a horror movie.

-West, through ‘MaXXXine', exhibits his for the VHS era, creating a nostalgic experience for .
+West, through ‘MaXXXine’, exhibits his love for the VHS era, creating a nostalgic experience for viewers.
 As Maxine, Goth gives an intense performance, channeling her inner Bette Davis.
 Her dedication makes her the perfect fit for the role.
 However, the recognition she ought to receive for her work has been a long time coming.

 Less Focused on Horror, More on Homage